ADVERTISEMENT

 How to Build a Robot’s Virtual Playground

-However, having an exact replica of the robot visually in the virtual space is not sufficient.
-The virtual environment must mirror real-world behavior.
-The physics engine plays the role of “rule book” for the virtual environment by providing the rules of the game, such as gravity, friction, and momentum.
-This is why when the user drops a virtual robotic arm, it does not go through a solid steel table, and why a virtual box falls over when dropped.
-If the physics engine were not used, the simulation would simply be a picture and not a true testing ground for engineers.
+Creating an exact model of the robot in the virtual environment is only part of the solution.
+The virtual environment must also behave like the actual environment.
+The physics engine serves as the “rule book” for the virtual environment; it sets the rules of the game, including gravity, friction, and momentum.
+When a user drops a virtual robotic arm, it doesn’t fall onto a solid steel table.
+It is also why a virtual box falls down when you drop it.
+Without using a physics engine, the simulation would only be a picture – not a true testing ground for engineers.

-By combining a fully accurate virtual representation of the robot with the physics engine (the rulebook), the simulation becomes highly reliable.
-Engineers can have complete confidence that if a test succeeds in the virtual testing environment, it will succeed in the real-world environment.
-This confidence enables companies to solve problems across everything from automotive manufacturing on Earth to robotic exploration on Mars.
+When a fully accurate virtual model of the robot is combined with the physics engine (the rulebook), the simulation’s reliability increases dramatically.
+Engineers can now have full faith that if a test passes in the virtual environment, it will pass in the physical world.
+With that level of confidence, companies can address problems ranging from automotive manufacturing on Earth to robotic exploration on Mars.

 Benefit 1: Test Without Breaking the Bank

-Finally, virtual testing reduces waste.
-Physical tests of robots operating in processes such as welding and painting generate waste from all materials used during each test run, with the items tested (paint, etc.) discarded after each mistake.
-Virtual tests do not consume any physical materials; therefore, they produce no waste.
-This is a significant method for reducing robot development costs and is fast.
+Virtual testing also saves money by producing less waste.
+Physical testing of robots working in processes such as welding and painting generates waste from all materials involved, including paint, which is discarded after every mistake.
+Digital testing does not consume physical materials, so no waste is produced.
+This is a great way to lower your robot development costs and is very fast.

 Benefit 2: Work at Light Speed by Testing Thousands of Scenarios Overnight

-Because simulations can run at a much faster pace than real-time, engineers can run thousands of potential solutions or methods of completing a task overnight.
-Engineers can find the method that is most productive (efficient) for a specific task and reduce the amount of time spent to accomplish that task by as little as seconds; after one year of continuous operation of the robot, these savings can total days of productivity.
+Because simulations can run much faster than real time, engineers can evaluate many thousands of alternative solutions or methodologies to accomplish a specific task overnight.
+Engineers can discover the most productive (efficient) methodology for a specific task and save as many as seconds of production time per task.
+After one year of continuous robot operation, these productivity savings could equal several days of productive time.

 Benefit 3: Practice for Disaster in a Perfectly Safe World

-In fact, this rigorous safety testing is required for robots to leave their “cages” and work alongside people.
-Safety is the primary function of collaborative robots (“cobots”), and by demonstrating that a robot will automatically and safely come to a halt if a person comes too close, manufacturers can develop workplace environments where humans and machines collaborate to complete complex tasks.
+In fact, the rigorous safety testing described above is a necessary precursor for robots to exit their “enclosures” and work alongside humans.
+Safety is the foremost reason collaborative robots (“cobots”) exist.
+By demonstrating that a robot will automatically and safely bring itself to a halt as soon as a human enters too close proximity to it, manufacturers can create workplace environments where humans and machines collaborate to accomplish complex tasks.

 Simulation Tools: Digital Tools That Make Robot Testing Safer and Faster